 Navy Barbie, who was a petty officer first class and quartermaster, was dressed in a replica of a U.S. Navy women's uniform.
 When she wasn't on the ship, she spent time as a music video star or as an Air Force pilot.

-Dr. Barbie used her medical degree to become a pediatrician in 1994.
+Barbie went back to space in a NASA-style helmet and spacesuit.
+Also, in another release, Dr. Barbie used her medical degree to become a pediatrician in 1994.
 The doll came with small babies and a pressure-activated stethoscope that would mimic a real heartbeat.
-Barbie also went back to space in an “authentic looking NASA helmet and spacesuit.”

 Barbie put on a Baywatch bathing suit in 1995.
-Her job title says she’s a lifeguard, but she seems to only save her dolphin companion—at least according to the commercials that ran in the mid-'90s.
-The television show, which ran from 1989–2001, wasn’t marketed toward children, but the Baywatch Barbie was.
+Her job title says she’s a lifeguard, but she seems to only save her dolphin companion—at least according to the commercials that ran in the mid-90s.
+The television show (1989–2001) wasn’t marketed toward children, but the Baywatch Barbie was.

 In a time when beards were less mainstream, Mattel released Shaving Fun Ken.
-Girls (or boys) could lather up Ken's face and use a toy razor that would remove his scruff with warm water.
+Kids could lather up Ken's face and use a toy razor that would remove his scruff with warm water.
 Barbie and Ken also went into space for the 30th Anniversary of “Star Trek.”
 Unlike Ken, Barbie did not have her own phaser.

 Barbie was very active in the late ‘90s.
 She entered the male-dominated sports of Major League Baseball and NASCAR.
 Plus, she joined a soccer team.
 A version of Barbie also got a body makeover.
 The Really Rad Barbie came with flat feet and a bigger waist but smaller hips and breasts.